AbdullahHamdanAldassoukii/autonomous-quadrotor-with-manipulator/README.md

 * **ESC module**: The electronic speed control module is an electronic circuit used to vary an electric motor's speed and direction.
 The ESC is used to control propeller motors.

 * **Blocks**: The blocks system allows intercepting and retransmitting signals sent from the radio receiver to the flight controller.
 This allows us to implement an outer-loop controller with the BeagleBone acting as a full or partial autopilot.

-* **Potentiometers**: A three-potentiometer module was assembled to simulate the trajectories of both the quadrotor and the delta arm.
-This system provided an alternative testbed for our state machine and arm kinematics without relying on Optitrack.
-The voltage inputs from the potentiometers, read by the BeagleBone ADC module, represented the xyz-coordinates of the quadrotor with respect to the world frame.
-Similarly, the microcontroller could be programmed to interpret the inputs as coordinates of the delta arm.
-The potentiometer system streamlined the testing process, allowing us to tune our programs' parameters without the high-demand Optitrack room.
-Details of this simulation tool are discussed in a later section.

 ## Gripper Design